Ireaurora/LeedsPHP/page-about.md

 ## Getting Involved

-If you would like to be involved in the organising of the event please get in touch via [twitter](http://twitter.com/leedsphp).
+If you would like to be involved in the organising of the event please get in touch via [twitter](http://twitter.com/leedsphp) or email [tom@leedsphp.org](tom@leedsphp.org).